 However, the new camera only makes a few upgrades on the model it replaces.

 The vast majority of the Canon 700D's specification is the same as the Canon 650D's.
 For example, the 18 million pixel APS-C sized sensor and the 14-point Digic 5 processor are the same.
-It also has the same hybrid autofocus system with nine-point, all-cross type phase detection points.
+It also has the same hybrid autofocus system for use in live view or video mode as well as a nine-point, all-cross type phase detection system for use when using the viewfinder.

 As before, the sensor has pixels that are used for the phase detection part of the hybrid autofocusing system that is available when using Live View mode or shooting HD videos.